maplibre/maplibre.github.io/content/news/2024-05-31-maplibre-newsletter-may-2024/index.md

 ### MapLibre Tile Format - MLT

-Several months ago, [Markus Tremmel](https://github.com/mactrem) presented in a monthly MapLibre meeting his research on a new vector tile format and how it might outperform conventional Mapbox Vector Tiles.
-Microsoft has now contracted Stamen for an initial proof of concept that will focus on tile size benchmarks and JavaScript decoding performance.
+In a monthly MapLibre meeting several months ago, [Markus Tremmel](https://github.com/mactrem) presented his research on a new vector tile format and how it might outperform conventional Mapbox Vector Tiles (MVT).
+Microsoft has now contracted Stamen for a proof of concept that will focus on tile size benchmarks and JavaScript decoding performance.

-We migrated Markus' private GitHub repo to the newly created [maplibre-tile-spec](https://github.com/maplibre/maplibre-tile-spec) repository where you will find all ongoing coding work.
+We migrated Markus' private GitHub repository to the newly created [maplibre-tile-spec](https://github.com/maplibre/maplibre-tile-spec) repository where you will find all ongoing coding work.
 Discussions are also taking place in our open `#maplibre-tile-format` channel in the [OSMUS slack](https://slack.openstreetmap.us/).

-We chose the file suffix .mlt for this new experimental vector tile format to distinguish it from the existing .mvt format.
+We chose the file suffix `.mlt` for this new experimental vector tile format to distinguish it from the existing `.mvt` format.
 MLT tiles already achieve up to 6x size reduction compared to MVT tiles for large tiles.
 Planned improvements include zero-copy direct-to-GPU pre-tessellated geometries, support for more complex nested types and lists, linear referencing as well as m-values.

 ### Flutter